-This article describes how to go about performing a technical review, thereby helping to ensure that MDN's content is accurate.
+This article describes how to perform a technical review, thereby helping to ensure that MDN's content is accurate.

-Reviewing and correcting of articles for technical accuracy and completeness.
+- Reviewing and correcting the articles for technical accuracy and completeness.

-- Ability to edit a wiki article on MDN.
+- How to edit a wiki article on MDN.

 - Pick an article to review:

 - Go to the list of pages that need technical reviews.
-This lists all the pages for which an technical review has been requested.
+This lists all the pages for which a technical review has been requested.